alphasp/taggd/README.md

 As noted in the comments, whatever unit you use, they will scale.
 The coordinates are always right.

 Not sure how to get them?
-I’ve made [a generator to get coordinates](https://timseverien.com/projects/taggd/generator/).
+Use [generator to get coordinates](https://timseverien.com/projects/taggd/generator/).

 ## 4. The API